RailsEventStore/ecommerce/README.md

 ## I like it, where can I learn more about all those DDD concepts?

 Over time we have developed a number of DDD-related online courses.
-We now sell them as part of one membership access via [arkademy.dev](https://arkademy.dev) for $49/month.
+We now sell them as part of one membership access via [arkademy.dev](https://arkademy.dev).